 Certain exceptions may exist, however, if the tattoo parlor is especially egregious or if the waiver of liability is too broad.
 For example, a waiver of liability absolving a tattoo parlor may apply to normal injuries or illnesses or reactions that could occur as a result of a tattoo.
 If, on the other hand, the tattoo parlor re-used dirty needles and you contracted hepatitis as a result, the court would likely not uphold the waiver because a reasonable person would not assume a waiver of liability would cover such an unusual situation.

 Implied assumption of risk is a legal defense that completely bars an injured person from recovery if the injured person voluntarily and knowingly assumes the risks inherent to the dangerous activity in which they participated.
 Whether or not you assumed the risk will be based on a thorough examination of the specific circumstances under which you were injured.
-To learn more about what you'd be up against, see Assumption of Risk in a Personal Injury Case.

 In addition to a negligence claim, you may also have a claim against the tattoo parlor for breach of contract.
 The problem with a breach of contract claim is that the amount of damages you are allowed to receive is limited to out-of-pocket losses and consequential damages, or the amount you would have to spend to fix the tattoo or have it removed.
 However, if you cannot prove negligence, or the tattoo parlor has a valid defense, this may be your only legal option for getting at lease some money for the mistake.